LeastOne/WebBrowserWaiter/README.md

 Summary
 -------
-A headless wrapper of the .NET WebBrowser.
+A headless wrapper of the .NET WebBrowser useful for automated browser testing, web crawling or screen scrapping and includes both HTML and JavaScript processing capabilities.

 ### Installation
 ```